handshake-org/urkel/research/merklix/README.md

 The actual leaf data is stored at `value_position` in `value_file`.

 This module will store the tree in a series of append-only files.
-A particularly large write buffer is used to batch all insertions.
+A particularly large write buffer is used to batch all insertions as a single `write(2)` call.
 Atomicity with a parent database can be achieved by fsyncing every write and inserting the best root hash and file position into something like leveldb (once the fsync has completed).

 That said, the module can also operate in "standalone" mode, where a metadata root is written with a 20 byte checksum on every commit.
 This gives full crash consistency as the database will always parse back to the last intact metadata root on boot.

+### Compaction

+The database can be compacted periodically, though it's a rather expensive operation.
+In our benchmarks, 1,136 commits of 44,000 300-byte leaves each (50,000,000 leaves total), resulted in a database size of 49GB.
+This could likely be compacted down to 15-20GB.

 ### Collision Attacks